 Medina’s Wife and Flexible Socialist Ethics

-From the age of 12, Liza was partially raised by Cesar Chavez, and at his personal request, committed herself at an early age to earning a law degree so she could serve as an attorney for the movement.
+From the age of 12, Liza Hirsch was partially raised by Cesar Chavez and, at his personal request, committed herself at an early age to earning a law degree so she could serve as an attorney for the movement.

-Liza was put in charge of this program.
-In 1974, just before she went off to law school, Lisa “distributed forms printed in triplicate to all union offices and directed staff members to document the presence of illegal immigrants in the fields and report them to the INS,” according to the book “The Crusades of Cesar Chavez” by Miriam Pawel.
+Hirsch was put in charge of this program.
+In 1974, just before she went to law school, she "distributed forms printed in triplicate to all union offices and directed staff members to document the presence of illegal immigrants in the fields and report them to the INS,” according to the book "The Crusades of Cesar Chavez" by Miriam Pawel.

 Changing the Democrat Position to Pro-Amnesty

-Medina joined the SEIU in 1986, where he helped revive a local union in San Diego, building its membership from 1,700 to over 10,000 in five years.
+Medina joined the SEIU in 1986, where he helped revive a local union in San Diego, building its membership from 1,700 to more than 10,000 in five years.
 Medina became international executive vice president of the 2.2 million-member SEIU in 1996.